 Massage It Out

 When you’ve got sore or aching muscles, sometimes you need the help of a professional masseuse to help you massage out the pain.
 This can also help stimulate blood flow and bodily fluids, which should accelerate your healing.
-While massages can feel good and aid in pain relief, they may not eliminate it all together.
+While massages can feel good and aid in pain relief, they may not eliminate it altogether.

 Use the Proper Pillows

-Just like a good mattress and good sleep posture can help with neck pain, a pillow specifically designed to support your neck properly during sleep can have long-term positive effects, far beyond helping you recover from the pain of a crick in your neck.
+Just like a good mattress and good sleep posture can help with neck pain, a pillow specifically designed to support your neck properly during sleep can have long-term positive effects far beyond helping you recover from the pain of a crick in your neck.
 The positive effects of switching to a neck pillow from the likes of Tempur-Pedic can be literally overnight.
 Make sure you pay attention to the size, shape, and type of pillow you’re purchasing, as your height, weight, body type, and sleep position play into what pillow is best for you.

 Acupuncture

-A popular alternative treatment for pain relief, acupuncture is when tiny needles are inserted into particular pressure points of your body.
+A popular alternative treatment for pain relief, acupuncture, is when tiny needles are inserted into particular pressure points of your body.
 Like most alternative practices, studies have varied as to acupuncture’s effectiveness; however, many people swear by it, saying that several sessions have helped to eliminate pain.
 A few things you’ll want to double-check before you go to an acupuncturist for a crick in your neck: Make sure your practitioner is licensed and that they use sterile needles for every patient.
 Also, check with your insurance to see if these sessions might be covered.

 See a Chiropractor